 President of MTAM

-The mission of the Music Therapy Association of Manitoba, Inc. is to ensure a standard of excellence in the delivery of music therapy services, to advance public awareness of music therapy and to promote the professional development of qualified music therapists in Manitoba, all in accordance with the Canadian Association for Music Therapy (CAMT) Code of Ethics and standards of practice.
+To ensure a standard of excellence in the delivery of music therapy services, to advance public awareness of music therapy and to promote the professional development of qualified music therapists (MTAs) in Manitoba, all in accordance with the CAMT Code of Ethics and standards of practice.

 To improve the quality of human life through music, whether this be a part of therapeutic treatment or for individuals who wish to seek personal growth through music.